PLDT Moving Headquarters to Filinvest City

-To put things in perspective, posted below is an excerpt from the article of the Manila Bulletin.
+To put things in perspective, posted below is the excerpt from the news report of Manila Bulletin.
 Some parts in boldface…

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.